-"Fish brings heat, meat brings phlegm, but vegetables, and tofu keep you healthy." 魚生火，肉生痰，青菜豆腐保平安 (Yú shēnghuǒ, ròu shēng tán, qīngcài dòufu bǎo píng'ān.)
+"Fish brings heat, meat brings phlegm, but vegetables, and tofu keep you well." 魚生火，肉生痰，青菜豆腐保平安 (Yú shēnghuǒ, ròu shēng tán, qīngcài dòufu bǎo píng'ān.)

 "Eat more vegetables, less meat." 多吃蔬菜，少吃肉.(Duō chī shūcài, shǎo chī ròu.)